 - Unlike stocks, owning XIV does not give you a share of a corporation.
 There are no sales, no quarterly reports, no profit/loss, no PE ratio, and no prospect of ever getting dividends.
 Forget about doing fundamental style analysis on XIV.
 While you’re at it forget about technical style analysis too, the price of XIV is not driven by its supply and demand—it is a small tail on the medium sized VIX futures dog, which itself is dominated by SPX options (notional value > $100 billion).

 - The value of XIV is set by the market, but it’s tied to the inverse of an index (S&P VIX Short-Term Futurestm) that manages a hypothetical portfolio of the two nearest to expiration VIX futures contracts.
 Every day the index specifies a new mix of VIX futures in that portfolio.
-For more information on how the index itself works see this post or the XIV prospectus.
+This post has more information on how the index itself works.

 - The index is maintained by the S&P Dow Jones Indices and the theoretical value of XIV if it were perfectly tracking the inverse of the index is published every 15 seconds as the “intraday indicative” (IV) value.
 Yahoo Finance publishes this quote using the ^XIV-IV ticker.